docusign/code-examples-java/README.md

 ## Eclipse instructions

+**Note: If you downloaded this code using Quickstart from the DocuSign Developer Center, skip the first step as it was automatically performed for you.**

 * Download or clone this repository.
 * Open Eclipse and select import.
 When the window appears, click the Maven folder, then click `Existing Maven Project` and choose `Next`.
 * For the Root directory, Browse for and select this same repo `code-examples-java`.